email-verifier/verifier-go/README.md

-# Official Go Library for verifier.meetchopra.com
+# Official Go Library for VerifyRight
-A Go Library to verify invalid domains, disposable, non-existent emails. [know more](https://verifier.meetchopra.com)
+A Go Library to verify invalid domains, disposable, non-existent emails. [know more](https://verifyright.co)

 # Installation
 Install by running the below command